IceRayer-OG/cbsmildraft/README.md

 # CBS MiL Draft Summary

-Google Gemini AI summary of what the code does!
+Google Gemini AI summary of what the code in code.gs does!

 This Google Apps Script code manages a draft, likely for a fantasy sports league, within a Google Spreadsheet.
 Let's break down its functionality: